gandoulf/enzo-resse/FOW/src/reference/classes/UFOW_Tile_Class.md

 Contained by : [**`UFOW_Floor`**](/reference/classes/UFOW_Floor.md)

-Warning : I highly advise to use the EnumFOWTilePackagingFormat::PACKED format for tiles for optimisation reason
+Warning : I highly advise to use the EnumFOWTilePackagingFormat::PACKED format for optimisation reason

 ---